iameberedavid/Azubi-Africa-DAP-Trainee-Story-Chidiebere-David-Ogbonna/README.md

 5. What happens if you miss a lecture?

-    I feel bad about it, however, I love the fact that the sessions are always recorded.
+    I feel bad about it.
+However, I love the fact that the sessions are always recorded.
 I quickly rush to watch and learn from the recordings.

 6. What do you think of the flexibility of the program?